Youth development working with young athletes

 A lack of independence or feeling like they have no say in the matter can also play a role.

 When I was in primary school, I was into several sports but never seemed to excel at one.

 I was just kind of average at all of them.
 But then there were kids I can remember that were great runners or great swimmers etc.

 One guy would consistently win all running events from the cross-country down to the 100 meters.

 This led me to research the reasons behind this type of versatility.
 It turns out that he was simply bio-mechanically effective at running.

 He had a good stride, perfect posture, rhythmic breathing, long legs, etc. Some of these things were simply a result of him being interested in running.

-So why is it that if a sprinter goes jogging he will lose his speed and power in time but as a child not as much will change?
+So why is it that if a sprinter goes jogging, he will lose his speed and power in time, but not as much will change?

 However, It’s due to muscle plasticity.
-Above all muscles are adaptable and pliable all throughout life, more so in children.
-Rather than the commonly held notion of three distinct fiber types.
+Above all, muscles are adaptable and pliable throughout life, more so in children, rather than the commonly held notion of three distinct fiber types.
 For instance, it is actually more like a sliding scale from aerobic/oxidative to glycolytic and everything in between.

 This is why a great middle-distance runner at school might also be a great sprinter or long-distance cyclist.